How to Report

 If the incident poses any immediate danger, call 911 to contact law enforcement authorities immediately.

-- MiWorkspace Units: Report incidents to the ITS Service Center.
+- MiWorkspace Units: You can report incidents to the ITS Service Center.

 - Michigan Medicine: Report incidents to the Health Information Technology & Services (HITS) Service Desk:

-- All Other Units: Report incidents to the Security Unit Liaison designated by your school, college, or department or to your IT department.
-Alternatively, report the incident to email@example.com.
+- All Other Units: You can report incidents to the Security Unit Liaison designated by your school, college, or department or to your IT department.

-- Unsure where to report an incident?
-You can report it to either the ITS Service Center or firstname.lastname@example.org.
+Unsure where to report an incident?
+You can alwaysreport it to firstname.lastname@example.org.

 An IT security incident is attempted or actual: